-India condemns attack at Nankana Sahib Gurdwara in Pak, MEA call upon govt to take immediate action
+Attack at Nankana Sahib condemned, MEA urges Pakistan to take action

 New Delhi, Jan 03: An angry mob on Friday evening pelted stones at Gurdwara Nankana Sahib in Pakistan.